kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 - Zarrow, Peter.
 “He Zhen and Anarcho-Feminism in China.” *The Journal of Asian Studies* 47, no. 4 (1988): 796–813.
 - Bailey, Paul J. *Women and Gender in Twentieth-Century China*.
 Macmillan International Higher Education, 2012.
 - Barlow, Tani. *The Question of Women in Chinese Feminism*.
 Duke University Press, 2004.
+(P)
 - Batchelor, Martine, Songyong, Sŏnʼgyŏng (Sŭnim), Son’gyong Sunim, and Chonggong sunim. *Women in Korean Zen: Lives And Practices*.
 Syracuse University Press, 2006.
+(P)
 - Beahan, Charlotte L. “Feminism and Nationalism in the Chinese Women’s Press, 1902-1911.” *Modern China* 1, no. 4 (1975): 379–416.
 - Bernstein, Gail Lee. *Recreating Japanese Women, 1600-1945*.
 University of California Press, 1991.
+(P)
 - Choi, Hyaeweol. *Gender and Mission Encounters in Korea: New Women, Old Ways: Seoul-California Series in Korean Studies*.
 Univ of California Press, 2009.
+(P)
 — Choi, Hyaeweol. *New Women in Colonial Korea: A Sourcebook*.
 Routledge, 2012.
 - Cong, Xiaoping. *Marriage, Law and Gender in Revolutionary China*.
 Cambridge University Press, 2016.
+(P)
 - Davin, Delia, and American Council of Learned Societies. *Woman-Work Women and the Party in Revolutionary China*.
 Oxford: Clarendon Press, 1976.
+(P)
 - Diamant, Neil J. *Revolutionizing the Family: Politics, Love, and Divorce in Urban and Rural China, 1949-1968*.
 First Edition.
 University of California Press, 2000.
+(P)
 - Eastman, Lloyd E. *Family, Fields, and Ancestors: Constancy and Change in China’s Social and Economic History, 1550-1949*.
 Oxford University Press, USA, 1988.
 - Frühstück, Sabine, and Anne Walthall. *Recreating Japanese Men*.
 University of California Press, 2011.
 - ———. *Colonizing Sex: Sexology and Social Control in Modern Japan (Colonialisms)*.
 University of California Press, 2003.
-- ———.
-“Managing the Truth of Sex in Imperial Japan.” *The Journal of Asian Studies* 59, no. 2 (May 1, 2000): 332–58.
+(P)
 - Fung, Edmund S. K. *The Intellectual Foundations of Chinese Modernity: Cultural and Political Thought in the Republican Era*.
 Cambridge University Press, 2010.
 - Gilmartin, Christina Kelley. *Engendering the Chinese Revolution: Radical Women, Communist Politics, and Mass Movements in the 1920s*.
 University of California Press, 1995.
+(P)
 - Glosser, Susan L. *Chinese Visions of Family and State, 1915-1953*.
 University of California Press, 2003.
 - Hane, Mikiso. *Peasants, Rebels, Women, and Outcastes: The Underside of Modern Japan*.
 Rowman &amp; Littlefield Publishers, 2004.
 - Hershatter, Gail. *Women and China’s Revolutions*.
 Rowman &amp; Littlefield, 2018.
 — Hershatter, Gail. *Women in China’s Long Twentieth Century*.
 University of California Press, 2007.
 - Huang, Kewu. *The Meaning of Freedom: Yan Fu and the Origins of Chinese Liberalism*.
 Chinese University Press, 2008.
+(P)
 - Hu, Chi-hsi.
 “The Sexual Revolution in the Kiangsi Soviet.” *The China Quarterly* 59 (September 1974): 477–90.
 - Hyun, Theresa. *Writing Women in Korea: Translation and Feminism in the Colonial Period*.
 University of Hawaii Press, 2004.
+(P)
 - Judd, Ellen R. *Gender and Power in Rural North China*.
 Stanford University Press, 1994.
-- Judge, Joan.
+(P) — Judge, Joan.
 “Talent, Virtue, and the Nation: Chinese Nationalisms and Female Subjectivities in the Early Twentieth Century.” *The American Historical Review* 106, no. 3 (2001): 765–803.
-— Judge, Joan.
-“Talent, Virtue, and the Nation: Chinese Nationalisms and Female Subjectivities in the Early Twentieth Century.” *The American Historical Review* 106, no. 3 (2001): 765–803.
 - Karl, Rebecca E. “Translation, Modernity, and Women in China.” *Critical Asian Studies* 33, no. 3 (2001): 459–72.
 - Kim, Elaine H., and Chungmoo Choi. *Dangerous Women: Gender and Korean Nationalism*.
 Routledge, 2012.
 - Kim, Seung-kyung, and Kyounghee Kim. *The Korean Women’s Movement and the State: Bargaining for Change*.
 Routledge, 2014.
 - Ko, Dorothy. *Cinderella’s Sisters: A Revisionist History of Footbinding*.
 1st ed.
 University of California Press, 2007.
+(P)
 — Ko, Dorothy.
 “The Body as Attire: The Shifting Meanings of Footbinding in Seventeenth-Century China.” *Journal of Women’s History* 8, no. 4 (1997): 8–27.
 - Levy, Jr Marion J. *The Family Revolution in Modern China*.
 Harvard University Press, 2014.
-- Lewis, Su Lin.
-“Cosmopolitanism and the Modern Girl: A Cross-Cultural Discourse in 1930s Penang.” *Modern Asian Studies* 43, no. 6 (November 2009): 1385–1419.
 - Liu, Lydia He, Rebecca E. Karl, and Dorothy Ko. *The Birth of Chinese Feminism: Essential Texts in Transnational Theory*.
 Columbia University Press, 2013.
 - Marran, Christine L. *Poison Woman: Figuring Female Transgression in Modern Japanese Culture*.
 University of Minnesota Press, 2007.
 - Molony, Barbara, and Kathleen S. Uno. *Gendering Modern Japanese History*.
 Harvard University Asia Center, 2005.
 - Ono, Kazuko, and Joshua A Fogel. *Chinese Women in a Century of Revolution, 1850-1950*.
 Stanford, Calif.: Stanford University Press, 1989.
-- Stanley, Amy. *Selling Women: Prostitution, Markets, and the Household in Early Modern Japan*.
-University of California Press, 2012.
 - The Modern Girl Around the World Research Group, ed. *The Modern Girl Around the World: Consumption, Modernity, and Globalization*.
 Durham, N.C.; Chesham: Duke University Press ; Combined Academic, 2009.
 - Wolf, Margery. *Women in Chinese Society*.
 Acls History E Book Project, 2008.
 - Yen, Hsiao-pei.
 “Body Politics, Modernity and National Salvation: The Modern Girl and the New Life Movement.” *Asian Studies Review* 29, no. 2 (2005): 165–86.